 It is important to cook meat and meat products throughly and to practice good hygiene - always wash hands thoroughly before preparing or serving food; or before eating meals.

-Currently, there is no licensed vaccine for hepatitis E. Advice to travellers to countries where sanitation may be poor.
-When travelling to countries with poor sanitation, it is advisable to boil all drinking water, including water used for brushing teeth.
-Bottled water may be used instead of boiled water.
-Avoid ice, poorly cooked shellfish, uncooked vegetables, salads, unpeeled fruit or unpasteurised milk.
+Currently, there is no licensed vaccine for hepatitis E. When travelling to countries with poor sanitation, it is advisable to boil all drinking water, including water used for brushing teeth.
+Avoid the consumption of raw or undercooked meat and shellfish.

 During the first two weeks of illness, infected people should not prepare meals for others and, if possible, should limit contact with others, especially those who are pregnant or have pre-existing chronic liver disease.